-NEW YORK, NEW YORK -- Well.
-Very simple.
-I have noticed that Starbucks is posting a bathroom is not working sign.
+NEW YORK, NEW YORK -- Well, Very simple - I have noticed that Starbucks is posting a 'bathroom is not working' sign.
 "Please accept our apologies.
 We are working to get it fix."
-Well that is simple not true.
+Well that is simple - not true.
 Employees are using the bathrooms all the time.
 It's happening all over the city.
 What I don't understand is why they give space and electricity for the client that stay all day using the space for one coffee.
-When you need to seat everything is occupied.
+When you need to sit everything is occupied.
 Now no bathrooms no seat.
 This is crazy.
 They are getting very unreasonable with their policies.
 Please give the bathrooms and the space back to their clients.

 GRESHAM, OREGON -- On Thursday December 04, 2013 at approximately 5:45 PM I stopped off at the Starbucks 2233 NE Burnside Rd

 Gresham Oregon (503) 465-8091 to purchase hot chocolate for my neighbor's son.
 This Starbucks is located in the Oregon Trails Shopping Center.
 My complaint involves a lack of trust and integrity at Starbucks.
 Is free stuff good?